Vuze Toolbar - how to remove browser redirects to search.conduit.com?

-If you are experiencing problems while trying to remove vuze virus from your Internet browsers, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove vuze virus from your Internet browsers, please ask for assistance in our malware support forum.

 If you have additional information on vuze virus or it's removal please share your knowledge in the comments section below.